Privacy Policy

 • To verify your identity and application/admission details;

-• For general internal purposes (such as record keeping, database management, training, billing);
+• For general internal business purposes (such as record keeping, database management, training, billing);

 • To assist with the resolution of any issues relating to you or the Services;